eldargab/agent-next/README.md

 ## What advantages it has over other libs (like request, superagent)?

-It is tremendously simpler.
-For example, you can swap entire http implementation and still have all advanced functionality available.
+It is tremendously simpler and far more flexible.
+For example, you can swap entire http implementation and still have all advanced agent available.

 ## Examples